Introduction

 4. Supports Heart Health

-It supports a healthy heart rhythm and helps lower blood pressure, which in turn reduces your risk of heart attacks and strokes.
+It keeps the heart rhythm healthy and lowers blood pressure levels which decreases your chances of heart attacks and strokes.

 5. Helps With Digestion and Constipation

-It draws water into the intestines, making bowel movements easier and preventing constipation.
+It attracts water into the bowel, easing bowel movement and avoiding constipation.

 Signs You Might Be Magnesium Deficient